minceheid/openeo/README.md

 sudo reboot
 ~~~~

-To download a specific version
+To download a specific version (you will need to migrate your config.json by hand)

 ~~~~
 wget https://raw.githubusercontent.com/minceheid/openeo/refs/heads/main/deploy.bash